 The jQuery Learning site has its roots in two primary places.

-The first is Rebecca Murphey's jQuery Fundamentals, a free, open source book on jQuery basics she originally released in 2010.
+The first is Rebecca Murphey's jQuery Fundamentals (archive, source), a free, open source book on jQuery basics originally released in 2010.
 Seeking a better home where the information could be both maintained going forward, and consumed in a more piecemeal fashion, Rebecca donated the content to the jQuery Foundation to form the basis of what was then an abstract idea for some sort of "learning center."

 link Contributing